natobits/DeepLearning-WinogradConvolution/README.md

 # DeepLearning-WinogradConvolution
 DeepLearning-WinogradConvolution is a Winograd based kernel for convolutions in deep learning frameworks.
-It's an implementation of Winograd convolutions that suppo
+It's an implementation of Winograd convolutions that supports three WT methods, namely, WT_6X6_